-The Participants intend to work together to achieve the following training and education goal, as resources permit:
+The Participants intend to work together to achieve the following training and education goal, when resources permit:

-- To assist in the development of effective training and education programs to produce skilled and safety conscious workers in the ironworker industry by working with the Ironworkers Union Local #3 Apprenticeship School Coordinator and instructors to address apprentice and journeymen needs.
+- Assist in the development of effective training and education programs to produce skilled and safety conscious workers in the ironworker industry by working with the Ironworkers Union Local #3 Apprenticeship School Coordinator and instructors to address apprentice and journeymen needs.

 Outreach and Communication

-The Participants intend to work together to achieve the following outreach and communication goals, as resources permit:
+The Participants intend to work together to achieve the following outreach and communication goals, when resources permit:

 - To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA's and the IWEA-WP Web sites) to employers and workers in the industry.